Sermon: God's Creation and Our Works

 I have two purposes for going through this in such fine detail.
 One is that I want all of us to give God the glory for even bringing us as far as He has to this moment.

-I Corinthians 1:30-31 But of Him [God] you are in Christ Jesus, who became for us wisdom from God—and righteousness and sanctification and redemption—that, as it is written, "He that glories, let him glory in the Lord."
+I Corinthians 1:30-31 But of Him [God] you are in Christ Jesus, who became for us wisdom from God—and righteousness and sanctification and redemption—that, as it is written, "He who glories, let him glory in the Lord."

 The second reason is directly tied to the first, and is found in verse 29.